-Lana Cooper doesn’t usually talk about herself in the first person, but makes an exception when writing an author bio.
-Otherwise, that would be really, really pretentious.
+Lana Cooper doesn’t usually talk about herself in the third person, but makes an exception when writing an author bio.

-In terms of non-fiction, Cooper has written extensively on a variety of pop culture topics for PopMatters, news stories for EDGE Media Network, and random musings her own blog, Delightfully Dysfunctional (you’re reading it now!).
+In terms of non-fiction, Cooper has written extensively on a variety of pop culture topics for PopMatters, news stories for EDGE Media Network, and articles and reviews for female-driven horror fan site GhoulsOnFilm.

-In her personal life, Cooper also enjoys comic books, communicating with stuffed animals, and avoiding eye-contact with strangers on public transportation.
+When she’s not writing, Cooper enjoys comic books, talking to stuffed animals, and avoiding eye-contact with strangers on public transportation.